+which is a circulant matrix\cite{kunis2007stability} that can be evaluated by some $M \times 1$ vector in $\mathcal{O}(MlogM)$ time, but the determination of the matrix itself scales with $M$ in quadratic time.
+Regardless the the residuals from the ``true'' solution as minimized by the Conjugate Gradient method for the $l^{th}$ iteration can be calculated as:

-Weight functions are used to represent the weight matrix $\hat{W}$ along the diagonal as a high-pass filter.
-These filters prevent the Fourier coefficients from fitting a discontinuity in the observed data.
-Admissible weight functions are defined by Kunis and Potts \cite{kunis2007stability} as any function $g \in V$ that satisfies:
+Weight functions are used to represent the weight matrix $W_k$ along the diagonal as a low-pass filter to prevent the Fourier coefficients from poorly interpolating discontinuities in the observed data.
+Admissible weight functions ($V$) are defined by Kunis and Potts \cite{kunis2007stability} as any function $g \in V$ that satisfies:

-i.e. that for $|z| < \frac{1}{2}$ the maximum bounded set of the absolute difference between $g^{\beta-1}(z_{j+1})$ and $ g^{\beta-1}(z_j)$ does not diverge when the $\beta^{th}$-fold derivative is taken.
-The authors further proposed the practical requirement that all admissible weight functions be normalised by their $L1$ norm to 1.
-Two possible kernels that satisfy this condition are the modified \textit{Fejer} and \textit{Sobolev} kernels, where the Fejer kernel is a kernel of order $\beta=2$ of polynomial order $N$:
+i.e. that for $|z| < \frac{1}{2}$ the maximum bounded set of the absolute difference between $g^{\beta-1}(z_{k+1})$ and $ g^{\beta-1}(z_k)$ does not diverge when the $\beta^{th}$-fold derivative is taken.
+The authors further proposed the practical requirement that all admissible weight functions be implicitly normalized by their $L1$ norm to 1.
+Two possible kernels that satisfy this condition are the modified \textit{Fejer} and \textit{Sobolev} kernels, where the Fejer kernel is a kernel of order $\beta=2$ and of polynomial order $N$:

 Defining the norm of the \textit{Kernel} function as the convolution of $g * f_j$ via the adjoint transformation of $g$: